hci-lab-um/heuristics-for-test-tool-design/About-the-research/About-the-research.md

 ###	Story So Far

-![Diagram building up the research from its foundations to the heuristics.
-From the bottom of the diagram: We asked the question "What are the experiences of testers with their tools?", we used that data to publish three papers: "Stuck in Limbo with Magical Solutions"; "Scared, Frustrated and Quietly Proud" and "The Illusion of Usability".
-These findings are the foundation for work we did to ask "Who is testing?"
-(Paper "From artists to urban planners: who is testing and why it matters").
-We then asked "How could test tool design be more focused on testers?", started to design heuristics and a framework, which led to the paper "The Shape of Heuristics".
-We designed the heuristics in this repository.
-And we are also working on a framework for people-focused, evidence-based test tool design. ][R-pyramid](research-pyramid.jpg)

-[R-pyramid]: research-pyramid.jpg
-TBD update diagram to show later stages

 Links to the published versions of the papers are below, and you can also [download a preprint draft](preprints.md) if you cannot access the publishers' libraries.

 **Stories about experiences with test tools:** In the initial stage of the research we went out to industry with a simple question “tell me a story about your experiences with test tools” via interviews, surveys and workshops, and was startled by the results.
 These were: